 WEBINARS AND EVENTS ON MENTAL HEALTH AND WELL-BEING TOPICS

-This FREE training event for those working in Education and Middle and High Schools Students remains currently available to view at: https://www.lwyouthsummit.com/ Students receive 90-minutes of Community Service Time upon completion
+FREE training for those working in Education as well as Middle and High Schools Students remains currently available to view at: https://www.lwyouthsummit.com/ Students receive 90-minutes of Community Service Time upon completion

 “Compassionate Self-Care During Challenging Times” All of us are working very hard under unusual circumstances.
 It is during these times that we must learn to take care of ourselves.
 The concept of self-care is talked about often and at times we might struggle with some “real” steps to take to ensure self-care.
 This presentation will look at the importance of self-compassion in order to achieve self-care.
 The literature shares with us, that we cannot care for ourselves unless we learn to be compassionate with ourselves.